-An IV is initially established and the isotope is given, A scan is then performed to obtain pictures of the heart circulation at rest.
-An exercise stress test is the performed as described under cardiac stress test, near the end of the exercise another dose of the isotope is injected and a further minute or so of exercise is performed to circulate the isotope to heart.
-Post exercise pictures are then taken again.
+An IV is initially established and the isotope is given, and then a scan is then performed to obtain pictures of the heart circulation at rest.
+An exercise stress test is then performed, and near the end of the exercise another dose of the isotope is injected and a further minute or so of exercise is performed to circulate the isotope to heart.
+Post-exercise pictures are then taken again.

 Both sets of pictures, rest and exercise, are then compared to give information about the heart’s circulation and function.